local-first-web/auth/src/team/README.md

 ### Roles

 If a role has `admin` permissions, it can write to the team signature chain.
-That is the only permissions setting we understand; anything beyond that is managed by the consuming application.
+That is the only permissions setting we understand; anything beyond that is managed by your application.

 ```ts
 // create role